wittayasutt/LMWN-assignment/README-en.md

 #### Requirements

-Create a web application that connects to the API Gateway to display restaurant guides **considering good UX and UI for users**, making users feel that using our web is more convenient and faster than searching directly from search engines.
+Create a web application that connects to the API Gateway to display restaurant guides **considering good UX and UI for users**, making users feel that using our web is more convenient and faster.

 In restaurant guides, there are mainly 2 essential features: Guide Detail and Guide Restaurant